• Skip to main content

 What else can you serve with Quiche?

-If it’s for breakfast you can serve hashbrowns or tater tots and fruit.
-If it is for dinner add a fresh green salad and some small red potatoes.
+If it’s for breakfast, you can serve hashbrowns, sweet potato bites, tater tots, or fruit.
+If it is for dinner, add a fresh green salad and some small red potatoes.

 • 15 Breakfast Scone Recipes